 To ensure the College is financially positioned to continue its academic and service excellence while addressing growing enrolments, Ann Buller introduced strategies that include a new accountability-based budgeting model, a comprehensive strategic enrolment plan outlining growth opportunities based on market needs, increased international revenues, the re-negotiation of business partnerships, and an aggressive approach to generating Continuing Education and contract training revenues.
 She has presented the College’s Board of Governors with a balanced budget since she assumed the presidency and with operating budgets projecting surpluses for the past three years.
 The surpluses have allowed Centennial to hire new full-time employees and continue making capital investment in its campuses.

 President Buller's career spans more than 25 years in the college system where she has made significant contributions to student success.
-She sits on several boards and committees, working tirelessly as an advocate for Centennial and the college system.
-She is currently Chair of the Canadian Bureau for International Education, the national voice promoting Canadian international education.
+She sits on several boards and committees, including the World Education Services Board, working tirelessly as an advocate for Centennial and the college system.
 She also appears as the keynote or guest speaker at several national and international conferences and seminars each year.

-President Buller has earned numerous prestigious awards acknowledging her excellence in leadership and mentoring, including: 2014 Chief Executive Leadership Award (Council for Advancement and Support of Education), 2013 Top 25 Women of Influence (Women of Influence Magazine), the Queen Elizabeth II Diamond Jubilee Medal (Governor General of Canada, 2013), Canada’s Most Powerful Women-Top 100 (Women’s Executive Network, 2010), President’s/Chancellor’s Award (North American Council for Staff Program and Organizational Development, 2010), Margot Franssen Leadership Award (Microskills, 2010), and Constance E. Hamilton Award on the Status of Women (City of Toronto, 2009).
+President Buller has earned numerous prestigious awards acknowledging her excellence in leadership and mentoring, including: the DD Women Achiever Award (Education & Leadership category, International Women’s Day Celebrations; 2017), the Leadership Award (World Federation of Colleges and Polytechnics, 2016), Canada's Most Powerful Women – Top 100 (Women's Executive Network, 2016 and 2010) and the President's Award for Distinguished Leadership for International Education (Canadian Bureau of International Education, 2015), 2014 Chief Executive Leadership Award (Council for Advancement and Support of Education), 2013 Top 25 Women of Influence (Women of Influence Magazine), the Queen Elizabeth II Diamond Jubilee Medal (Governor General of Canada, 2013), President's/Chancellor's Award (North American Council for Staff Program and Organizational Development, 2010), Margot Franssen Leadership Award (Microskills, 2010), and Constance E. Hamilton Award on the Status of Women (City of Toronto, 2009).